AbhiChauhan07/Advance-Control-techniques-MPC-implimentation-on-Continuous-Stirred-Tank-/README.md

 and C2 respectively
 ![image](https://github.com/AbhiChauhan07/Optimal_Predictive_Control/assets/156859411/00f29889-18e8-4bd6-8a3e-8e0e2ccd1c16)

-Terminology and explanation:
+### Terminology:
-1. 'LQR' (Linear Qudaratic Regulator) - Liniearization of the system and stabilize the system around the SS values
++ `LQR` (Linear Qudaratic Regulator) - Liniearization of the system and stabilize the system around the SS values.
-2. 'TPBVP' (Two Point Boundry Value Problem) - Impliment the boundry condtion on the system and solve the control problem
++ `TPBVP` (Two Point Boundry Value Problem) - Impliment the boundry condtion on the system and solve the control problem.
-3. 'MPC' (Model Predictive Control) - solves a problem related to optimal control using the system's current state as a starting state and forecasts the set of control actions for a finite amount of time
++ `MPC` (Model Predictive Control) - solves a problem related to optimal control using the system's current state as a starting state and forecasts the set of control actions for a finite amount of time.